GSA/ficam-playbooks/_arch/ficam_goals.md

 **Goal 3:  Provide enterprise-level solutions within agencies to improve operations and promote cost-effective and efficient use of resources.**
 - 3.1 - Streamline ICAM governance and program management within each agency to optimize execution, ensure consistency, and align intent across the enterprise.
 - 3.2 - Evaluate, rationalize, and migrate to modern, cloud-smart solutions for ICAM services.
-- 3.3 - Promote interoperability and efficiency across the federal government by buying and building ICAM solutions that use open, commercially-adopted standards.
+- 3.3 - Promote interoperability and efficiency across the federal government by buying and building ICAM solutions that use open, commercially adopted standards.